-According to research, antioxidant supplements can help improve multiple aspects of skin health, including hydration, texture, tone, elasticity, and thickness.* Studies have also shown that such supplements can efficiently provide antioxidant actions in the skin, helping neutralize oxidative processes.*
+According to research, antioxidant supplements can help improve multiple aspects of skin health1, including hydration, texture, tone, elasticity, and thickness.* Studies have also shown that such supplements can efficiently provide antioxidant actions1 in the skin, helping neutralize oxidative processes.*

 Like most things in beauty, antioxidant supplement efficacy is entirely dependent on the product.
 Asking if an antioxidant supplement works for the skin is like asking if an antioxidant serum works for the skin: A well-made option can have glowing results, but you can't expect a miracle from a less-than-stellar formulation.

 And this is where you need to do a bit of work to make sure you're getting the top results.
 So what should you look for to make sure that your antioxidant supplement will actually improve skin health?
 Here are some of the key things to look for:

 "Fairy dusting" is a notorious problem in both beauty supplements and topicals: Meaning a brand will sprinkle in a small amount of an ingredient, and then make marketing claims associated with the active.
 Brands should be upfront about the "why" behind their dosage and provide research to support the ingredient at that amount.

 Additionally, brands should indicate how long it might take to see results, what results you should see, and (again) the research to back these claims up.
 Because every ingredient has different strengths and timelines, brands should guide you on how long the process might take.